ktnlvr/zedmech/main.typ

 Mechs on high ground gets Advantage against all Mechs lower than them.

 Mechs on low ground gets Disadvantage against all Mechs higher than them.

+A Mech on a higher elevation can see the Mechs in the lower elevation only if they are on the edge of that respective elevation.

 #pagebreak()